VI. Reporting

 The College encourages all individuals to seek assistance from medical provider(s) and/or law enforcement immediately after an incident of Prohibited Conduct, whether or not the complainant plans to pursue criminal charges.
 This is the best option to ensure preservation of evidence and to begin a timely response by law enforcement.

-If an individual believes that the Civil Rights & Title IX Coordinator has engaged in Prohibited Conduct or has otherwise behaved inappropriately, the individual should contact the President’s Chief of Staff to discuss the complaint process.
+If an individual believes that the Civil Rights & Title IX Coordinator has engaged in Prohibited Conduct or has otherwise behaved inappropriately, the individual should contact the President’s Chief of Staff.

 A. Privacy